(oh mad" a sye' kleen)

 What SPECIAL PRECAUTIONS should I follow?

-- tell your doctor and pharmacist if you are allergic to omadacycline, doxycycline, minocycline, sarecycline, tetracycline, demeclocycline, any other medications, or any of the ingredients in omadacycline injection.
+- tell your doctor and pharmacist if you are allergic to omadacycline, doxycycline, minocycline, sarecycline, tetracycline, demeclocycline, any other medications, or any of the ingredients in omadacycline tablets.
 Ask your pharmacist for a list of the ingredients.

 - tell your doctor if you have or have ever had intracranial hypertension (pseudotumor cerebri; high pressure in the skull that may cause headaches, blurry or double vision, vision loss, and other symptoms).

 - plan to avoid unnecessary or prolonged exposure to sunlight and to wear protective clothing, sunglasses, and sunscreen.
-Omadacycline injection may make your skin sensitive to sunlight.
+Omadacycline may make your skin sensitive to sunlight.
 Tell your doctor right away if you get a sunburn.

 - you should know that when omadacycline is used during pregnancy or in babies or children up to age 8, it can cause the teeth to become permanently stained or temporarily affect bone growth.
 Omadacycline should not be used in children under age 8 unless your doctor decides it is needed.